RivaD2/server-creation/README.md

 - Number and name of feature: **#2 ADD FUNCTIONALITY**

-- Estimate of time needed to complete:
+- Estimate of time needed to complete: 2 hrs

-- Start time:
+- Start time: 8/15/20 at 9:30am

-- Finish time:
+- Finish time: 11:31am

-- Actual time needed to complete:
+- Actual time needed to complete: 2hrs